kayedopon/credit-card-fraud-detection/README.md

 ## Approach
-I trained an XGBoost classifier and experimented with hyperparameters to control overfitting.
+I trained LogisticRegression, RaandomForest and XGBoost classifier on diffrent number of features and experimented with hyperparameters to get better results.

 Instead of relying on accuracy, I evaluated the model using:
 - Precision